Frequently Asked Questions

 Prolotherapy is a regenerative treatment for Tendon and Ligament Pain.
 Injections of a proliferant that causes a minor Inflamatory reaction to heal painful conditions.
 When I discovered reconstructive proliferant therapy, I felt like I'd found the golden key to helping many of the Patients with chronic pain.

 Does insurance cover acupuncture?

 Some insurance does.
 You need to check with your insurance plan.
-I am a provider for Aetna, Blue Cross, Blue Cross Options and CMA insurance plans.
+I do not accept insurance plans.
 I can give you a receipt that you can submit to your insurance company for reimbursement.